 BT broadband customers can use the free BT Protect, which warns you if you’re visiting a dangerous website.

-Tip 6: Protect your networks
+Tip 6: Protect your children using filters

 For a comprehensive and easy to use resource of the most up-to-date information for keeping your child safe online, BT recommends you go to internetmatters.org.